top of page

 Illustration

-Hick’s Law was used to ensure simplicity in the number of choices offered to the users.
+• Hick’s Law was applied to maintain simplicity by limiting the number of choices presented to users.

-Fitt’s Law, which is highly used in Human-Computer Interaction, was adopted to place Call To Action (CTA) buttons in the right positions throughout the app.
+• Fitt’s Law, a fundamental concept in Human-Computer Interaction, guided the strategic placement of Call to Action (CTA) buttons throughout the app.

-Law of Proximity and Law of Common Region were used to group similar elements in the app with rightly defined boundaries and space.
+• The Law of Proximity and the Law of Common Region were employed to effectively group related elements within the app, utilizing clear boundaries and appropriate spacing.

 Accessibility